B i o g r a p h y

-Currently the Principal Cellist of Southwest Symphony Orchestra, Dr. Yu has performed at major concert halls in Canada, China, Japan, Singapore, South Korea, Taiwan, and the United States.
+Currently the Principal Cellist of Southwest Symphony Orchestra, Dr. Yu has performed at major venues in Canada, China, Germany, Japan, Singapore, South Korea, Taiwan, and the United States.
 He is vivid as a chamber musician, and has been a member of the Zion Trio and the period-instrument ensemble Cosmopolitan Baroque.
 He was a featured performer in the Kayenta Arts Foundation Concert Series, Midtown Early Music Concert Series in New York, and the Hong Kong CN Concert Series.
-His recent solo performances include concerto appearances with the Fresno State Symphony Orchestra, Chamber Orchestra Kremlin, Jacksonville Symphony Orchestra Illinois, Saint Mary’s University of Minnesota Chamber Orchestra, Orchestra of Southern Utah and Hong Kong Chamber Orchestra.
+His recent solo performances include concerto appearances with the Fresno State Symphony Orchestra, BYU Idaho Baroque Ensemble, Chamber Orchestra Kremlin, Jacksonville Symphony Orchestra Illinois, Saint Mary’s University of Minnesota Chamber Orchestra, Orchestra of Southern Utah and Hong Kong Chamber Orchestra.
 His performances have been broadcast on RTHK and WILL-FM.
 His transcription of Robert Schumann’s Cello Concerto for cello and string quartet has been published by A-R Editions, Inc.

 Dr. Yu obtained his Doctor of Musical Arts degree from the University of Illinois, Urbana-Champaign, where he studied with cellist Brandon Vamos of the Grammy-winning Pacifica Quartet.
 He also holds a Master of Music in Cello Performance from the Indiana University Jacobs School of Music and a Bachelor of Arts in Music with first-class honors from the Chinese University of Hong Kong.
 His other major mentors have included conductors Maurice Peress and Angela Tam, cellists Helga Winold, Csaba Onczay, David Starkweather and Ming-Yuen Cheung, singers Raymond Fu and Chiu-May Wong, and viola da gambist Wendy Gillespie.
 He has also studied chamber music with members of the American String Quartet, Tokyo String Quartet, Pacifica Quartet and Parker Quartet.